oszuidwest/zwfm-metadata/README.md

 #### File Output

-Writes to the filesystem.
-Receives formatted text only (no template support).
+Writes metadata to the filesystem.

 ```json
 {